koii-network/blog/_posts/2023-07-06-Introduce-web3-storage.md

 ## Why Use Web3.Storage with Koii Tasks?

-Utilizing Web3.Storage with Koii Tasks offers multiple benefits:
+Utilizing Web3.Storage with Koii tasks offers multiple benefits:

 **Decentralized:** Your data isn't stored on a single server, but distributed across multiple nodes, enhancing the reliability and accessibility of your tasks and associated data.